Faazil/100-days-of-devops/challenges/week-10/day-67.md

 Finally, you can check the guestbook app by clicking on App button.

-You can use any labels as per your choice.
+You may use any labels as per your choice.

 > Note: The kubectl utility on jump_host has been configured to work with the kubernetes cluster.